matztam/mikrotik-wifi-manager/README.md

 - Slow down frontend polling (e.g., `setInterval(updateStatus, 10000)`) to cut load.
 - Disable optional features such as CORS headers if you do not need cross-origin access.
 - Monitor serial output during scans to spot memory pressure early.
+- Limit simultaneous browser sessions if you notice sluggishness—each tab polls status on a timer.

 ## Developer Workflows